ehsaniara/delay-box/README.md

 Built on top of the **Redis** database, it leverages Redis's high-speed in-memory data store for quick access and efficient task management.

-* This scheduler ensures optimal performance and reliability by utilizing protobuf for efficient data serialization and `gRPC` for robust communication between services.
+* This scheduler ensures optimal performance and reliability by utilizing protobuf for efficient data serialization and gRPC for robust communication between services.
 * It features intelligent load balancing, dynamic scaling, and fault tolerance to handle high volumes of concurrent tasks without bottlenecks.
 * Additionally, the system offers the flexibility to integrate with **Kafka**, enabling seamless event streaming and message queuing for enhanced data processing capabilities.
+* One of the standout features of this application is its easy horizontal scalability, allowing it to grow and adapt to increasing workloads effortlessly by adding more servers to the network.
 * Equipped with sophisticated algorithms for task prioritization and resource allocation, this scheduler ensures that critical tasks are executed promptly.

 # Use-Case